Online art sales are increasing every year, and the competition is becoming fierce.

 Everyone following you will be able to see what you have repinned.
 This a great way for you to build your community and brand awareness.

 Note: always check the link to the image you are repinning.
-There are people who use Pinterest to spam by changing the website URL and redirect them to their own website.
+People use Pinterest to spam by changing the website URL and redirecting them to their own website.